 This is the last installment of our three-article series: “Why 86% of place brands fail?”
 First, we talked about the mistakes consultants make.
 Then, we addressed some of the common misperceptions of places.
-Today, we will conclude by talking about the role of leadership, consistency, and honesty.
+Today, we will conclude by discussing the role of leadership, consistency, and honesty.

 Let’s start with leadership.
 Needless to say, places need a powerful leader to manage the six factors that influence the perception of a destination.
 Leaders should keep in mind that especially the discovery phase of a branding project is a democratic process.
-While a place is determining its promise, values and vision, the leader should consult all of his/her stakeholders.
+While a place is determining its promise, values, and vision, the leader should consult all of his/her stakeholders.
 Everybody should feel involved.
-However, branding is more than brand discovery, it also includes brand management, which is a completely different process.
+However, branding is more than brand discovery, it also includes brand management, which is an entirely different process.
 This phase is much more autocratic.
-One needs a very strong leader, who can set clear goals, measure progress and intervene when necessary.
-Within a corporation this role belongs to the CEO, who has the authority to hire and fire people, shut down departments and buy and sell companies.
+One needs a powerful leader, who can set clear goals, measure progress and intervene when necessary.
+Within a corporation, this role belongs to the CEO, who has the authority to hire and fire people, shut down departments and buy and sell companies.
 However, the leader of a place (the mayor or the governor) has limited authority.
 At best, he can be a facilitator, a visionary or a catalyst.
 We should also keep in mind that local leaders are either politicians or bureaucrats.
 They are not business people.
 Therefore, they might have limited knowledge of branding and marketing.
 They might not intuitively know why and how to build a brand.
-That’s why local leaders need a little bit hand holding, particularly at the beginning of the project.
+That’s why local leaders need a little bit hand-holding, particularly at the beginning of the project.

 Here is another problem: Local leaders change every few years.
-As Warren Buffett says: “It takes 20 years to build a reputation and five minutes to ruin it.”
+As Warren Buffett says: “It takes 20years to build a reputation and five minutes to ruin it.”
 With the best intentions and a great vision, a local leader could start the branding process.
-But half way through the project, he might lose the elections and his newly elected rival might very well suspend the project, which is normal since every politician has different priorities.
+But halfway through the project, he might lose the elections and his newly elected rival might very well suspend the project, which is normal since every politician has different priorities.
 Moreover, such priorities are often tied to short-term gains.
 Unfortunately, a yummy logo or a catchy slogan can’t help a place to solve its chronic problems right away.
-Brand is a long-term investment that offers few short-term gains.
+The brand is a long-term investment that offers few short-term gains.
 That’s why place brands often have a consistency problem.